slsa-framework/slsa/docs/spec/draft/source-requirements.md

 ### Commit metadata rewrites

-A team may decide that all reachable commits in the history of a revision need to follow a new meta data convention.
+A team may decide that all reachable commits in the history of a revision need to follow a new metadata convention.
 In git VCS, compliance with this new policy will require history to be rewritten (commit metadata is included in the computation of the revision id).
 Policies in this category include things like commit signatures, author / committer formatting restrictions, closed-issue-linkage, etc.

 ### Repository renames

-When a repo is transferred to a new org ("donated"), or if a repo must be renamed or otherwise have its url changed within the same org, attestations for previous revisions of this repo will no longer be matched because the combination of the repository id and the revision id will have changed.
+When a repo is transferred to a new organization ("donated"), or if a repo must be renamed or otherwise have its url changed within the same org, attestations for previous revisions of this repo will no longer be matched because the combination of the repository id and the revision id will have changed.

 ## Levels